 What is integrated therapy?

 - An integrated therapeutic model is the process by which we administer evidenced-based clinical practices along with faith-based interventions.
+Although we are a clinically intensive program, please be advised that our core treatment model is Christ-centered.
+For those who are not interested in a faith-based program, Loaves and Fishes Counseling will more than likely not be the right place to seek treatment.
 A more detailed syllabus is available on our Treatment Program page.

 Can I be accepted if I take prescription medications?